Special Procedure Technologist - Main OR

 Performs related duties as assigned.

 EDUCATION: Associate's degree or equivalent from a two-year college or technical school in specialty area preferred.

-EXPERIENCE: One (1) year of special procedures or EP experience; or demonstrated competency in all areas of EP/Lab related experience.
+EXPERIENCE: Five (5) year of special procedures or EP experience; or demonstrated competency in all areas of EP/Lab related experience.

-LICENSURE OR CERTIFICATION: Current Arizona Certified Radiologic Technologist (CRT), American Registered Radiologic Technologist (ARRT), and Basic Life Support (BLS) certification required.
-For EP: Preferred Certification from the International Board of Heart Rhythm Examiners for Special Competency in Cardiac Electrophysiology for the Associated Professional.
+LICENSURE OR CERTIFICATION: Arizona Certified Radiologic Technologist (CRT), American Registry of Radiologic Technologist (ARRT), and Basic Life Support (BLS) certification required.
 Additional certification may be required per department.

 KNOWLEDGE, SKILLS AND ABILITIES:

 Knowledge of a variety of special procedures and techniques and the proper methods to be used.

 Knowledge of the anatomy and physiology of the structural and electrical conduction systems of the heart, including a working knowledge of electrocardiography, as well as diagnostic catheters, sheaths, and ablation catheters specific to EP.